germanyn/devtash/context/project-overview.md

 - Syntax highlighting for code
 - Inspired by **Notion, Linear, Raycast**

+### Screenshots

+Refer to the screenshots bellow aas base for dashboard UI.
+It does not have to be exact, use it as a reference:

+- @context\screenshots\dashboard-ui-main.png
+- @context\screenshots\dashboard-ui-drawer.png

 ### Layout

 - **Collapsible sidebar** with filters & collections